TDM Call for Papers for a Special Issue on "Islamic Finance and Dispute Resolution"

 Time line and submission guidelines:

-Full papers should be submitted until 15 December 2020.
-The release of the special issue is planned for the first quarter of 2021.
+Full papers should be submitted until 30 March 2021.
+The release of the special issue is planned for the first half of 2021.
 Articles accepted for publication ahead of this schedule can also go through TDM's on-line advance publication process allowing your work to reach its target audience as soon as the paper completes peer review and editing process.

 The minimum word count of articles should be 5000 words (excluding footnotes, endnotes, appendices, tables, summary etc.).
 Articles should include summaries (150-200 words).
 The layout of the articles should conform to TDM's submission guidelines available at: www.transnational-dispute-management.com/contribute.asp (more information available upon request).
 For citations, follow OSCOLA (4th Edition): www.law.ox.ac.uk/research-subject-groups/publications/oscola